-I was inspired by Magda’s ideal of respecting an infant, treating a baby as a person from the beginning.
+I was inspired by Magda’s ideal of respecting infants, treating a baby as a person from the beginning.
 I could imagine that the respectful handling Magda espoused would foster self-confidence and independence, character attributes that I had struggled with myself.

 I now know that I am a person who needs clarity, and Magda’s structured, innately sensible approach provided that clarity.
 I learned how to best use my limited energy.
 If I gave my baby my full attention while feeding, diapering, bathing, or helping her to sleep, I could leave her alone to just ‘be’ while I took a break.

 Magda’s theories engaged my intellect and made my contribution to my daughter’s life feel like an exciting challenge.
 My plan for the day didn’t always work, but at least I had one.
-When I began to sit back and observe, rather than always ‘do,’ I became fascinated by my infant, the person.
+When I began to sit back and observe rather than always ‘do’, I became fascinated by my infant, the person.
 Observing her as she stared at a crack in the ceiling or grasped onto a beach ball and examine it for several minutes was uplifting.
 I found that joy carried me through the more tedious aspects of the day.
 What began as a need for guidance became a consuming passion.
 I was driven to learn all I could from Magda Gerber.

 During the last twenty years, I have made presentations at Early Childhood conferences, written articles and, unexpectedly, found that what I love most is teaching parents.

 Mike and I have three grown children now, and we have often recognized in them the benefits of our RIE education.
 When I’m not spending time with my family and dog, teaching, writing, podcasting, sharing Magda Gerber’s wisdom, you might catch me unwinding with a jog on the beach or practicing for my future career as an octogenarian Hip-Hop dancer.
 I’m long done with the nightlife but still love to dance.